hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

 ![](img/GitSynch/35.png)

-<q>**All Changes Selected!** All Cloud Code changes are selected by default for import - unselect the check box for any changes that you don't want import.</q>
+<q>**All Changes Selected!** All Cloud Code changes are selected by default for import - unselect the check box for any changes that you don't want to import.</q>

-*11.* If you want to create a Snapshot of your game before you import the Cloud Code changes, select the *Create Game Snapshot* at the bottom of the page:
+*11.* If you want to create a Snapshot of your game before you import the Cloud Code changes, select to *Create Game Snapshot* at the bottom of the page:

 ![](img/GitSynch/36.png)